Premature termination or suspension of alternation leave

 Your alternation leave will be deemed to have ended regardless of what you have agreed with your employer if

-- you become entitled to a maternity, special maternity, paternity or parental allowance under the Health Insurance Act,
+- you become entitled to a maternity, special maternity, paternity, pregnancy, special pregnancy or parental allowance under the Health Insurance Act,

 - you are granted leave due to pregnancy, childbirth or child care, or